SumZer0-git/EDAPGui/readme.md

          see:  https://forums.frontier.co.uk/threads/supercruise-handling-of-ships.396845/
 * Route Star:  Good idea to restrict your route Stars to 'KGB FOAM' type stars for scooping
 * Detailed Scanner must be mapped to firebutton 1
+* The Left Panel (Navigation) must be on the Navigation tab as the script assumes so.
+It will be reset after a FSD jump back to Nav, but if in SC Assist, need to ensure it is configured there to support docking request
 * Must install needed packages:  pip install -r requirements.txt
 * "Advanced Autodocking" module must be outfitted on ship
 * The ELW Scanner may have issues for you, the screen region (defined in Screen_Region.py) isolates the region to where Earth, Water, and Ammonia